What are your chances of acceptance?

 Location: UNC Greensboro

-For almost four decades, UNCG Summer Music Camp has provided young musicians with programs in band, mixed chorus, orchestra, and piano.
+For more than 40 years, UNCG Summer Music Camp has provided young musicians with programs in band, mixed chorus, orchestra, and piano.
 The largest university-sponsored music camp in the country, UNCG Summer Music Camp welcomes more than 2,000 students to its campus each summer.
 This program focuses on ensemble performance and concludes with a concert for friends and family.

 Location: Idyllwild Arts (Temecula, CA)